parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

   allowfullscreen>
 </iframe>
 </div>
-Achieving a more active lifestyle can be as simple as making small changes to your everyday routines, for example:

 - Tidying up a bit faster when doing the housework
 - Walk one or two flights of stairs if possible and then take the lift